EAT Q3 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Inflationary Pressures: Continued commodity inflation expected, particularly in beef, which may impact margins.
+• Inflationary Pressures: Food inflation remains a concern, particularly with beef prices, which could impact margins.

 5. Notable Q&A Insights

-• Chicken Sandwich Performance: Initial sales have exceeded expectations, with a 161% increase compared to pre-launch sales.
-However, long-term sustainability of this growth remains to be seen.
+• Chicken Sandwich Launch: Initial sales of the new chicken sandwich platform exceeded expectations, with a 161% increase in sales compared to pre-launch figures.
+However, long-term success metrics will take time to evaluate.